Liu-Tianchi/Golden-Gemini-for-Speaker-Verification/README.md

 **The Gemini DF-ResNet is soon to be available in Wespeaker (https://github.com/wenet-e2e/wespeaker/tree/master/examples/voxceleb/v2).
 We encourage using the version provided by Wespeaker for better compatibility.**

 Alternatively, you can follow the steps below to reproduce the provided checkpoint:
-  1. Set up Wespeaker Toolkit.
+  1. Set up Wespeaker Toolkit (https://github.com/wenet-e2e/wespeaker).
   2. Copy the model file, Gemini_df_resnet.py, from this repository to wespeaker/wespeaker/models/
   3. Modify wespeaker/wespeaker/models/speaker_model.py by adding
        ```